 Valentine’s Day is usually intended as a time to proclaim your love for one another through romantic gestures.
 Before you go splashing out on a trip abroad though, you should definitely make sure that you’re right for each other.

 Chances are, if you’re reading this then both you and your significant other are into video games.
 That’s ideal, because we’ve compiled a series of gaming challenges that’ll put your relationship’s co-operative skills to the test.
 Forget Valentine’s Day, because it’s time for Challenge-tine’s Day.
-Okay, that one worked better in our heads, but forget about our mistakes because here comes the ultimate gaming couple’s Valentine’s Day challenge!
+Okay, that one worked better in our heads, but it's too late to focus on our mistakes because here comes the ultimate gaming couple’s Valentine’s Day challenge!

 The ultimate gaming couple’s Valentine's Day challenge

 Success in two-player Overcooked requires careful delegation of duties.
-With only two pairs of hands to work with, you’ll each need to know what you should be doing at any given moment.
+With only two pairs of hands to work with, you’ll both need to know exactly what you should be doing at any given moment.
 And yes, just like real life, you’ll probably need to share the washing up.

-Here’s our challenge for you: pick any Overcooked 2 world and earn three stars on each and every level.
+Here’s our challenge for you: pick any Overcooked!
+All You Can Eat world and earn three stars on each and every level.
 Each mission is only a few minutes in length, both those restarts quickly add up when something goes wrong.
 Will you fall into anarchy or band together successfully, assigning one player as chop master while the other fries and delivers?
-It’s time to don those aprons and find out..
+It’s time to don those aprons and find out...

-So you’ve proven you can work together, but how well can you handle the pressure alone?
-Cinematic horror title Man of Medan includes a brilliant movie mode that lets you split control of characters between players in the room.
-We challenge you to divvy out the ill-fated cast of this ghost ship story and attempt to make it through with each and every member still alive.
+So you’ve proven you can work together, but how well can you handle the pressure individually?
+Cinematic horror title House of Ashes sends a group off ill-fated soldiers tumbling into an ancient Sumerian temple.
+The bad news?
+It might be inhabited by gigantic vampire bat monsters.
+The Dark Anthology Series' brilliant movie mode lets you split control of characters between players in the room.
+We challenge you to divvy out the condemned cast of this mysterious story and attempt to make it through with each and every member still alive.

-Being able to help each other out is one thing, but to prove yourself as a true power couple, you need to have faith in your solo skills as well.
-In Man of Medan you’ll have to watch your partner face spooks and scares alone, doing your best to offer words of encouragement instead of screaming each time a jump scare pops up.
+Being willing to help each other out is a great start to a relationship.
+But to prove yourselves as a true power couple, you need to have faith in your solo skills as well.
+In House of Ashes, you’ll have to watch your partner face spooks and scares alone, doing your best to offer words of encouragement instead of screaming in their face each time a jump scare pops up.
 If your individual wills aren’t strong enough, you won’t stand a ghost of a chance.